guimaraeslucas/FastString/README.md

  - view HTML symbol entities table
  - get RGB and HEX value in a color picker

-The app also has some features like:
+The app also have some features like:

  - A flexible layout that adapts itself to small window sizes
  - A touch compatible UI